MaggieShao596/The_Calorie_Step_Connection/README.md

 We investigated whether recipes in different calorie groups have different average numbers of preparation steps.

-**Null Hypothesis:** The average number of steps is the same across all four calorie groups (Low, Medium, High, Very High).
+**Null Hypothesis:** The average number of preparation steps is the same across all four calorie groups (Low, Medium, High, Very High).
 Any observed differences are due to random chance.

-**Alternative Hypothesis:** At least one calorie group has a different average number of steps.
+**Alternative Hypothesis:** At least one calorie group has a different average number of preparation steps than the others.

-**Test Statistic:** Variance of the mean number of steps across the four calorie groups.
-We chose this statistic because we are comparing more than two groups, and variance captures whether the group means differ from each other overall.
+**Test Statistic:** Variance of the group mean number of steps across the four calorie groups.
+We chose this statistic because we are comparing more than two groups, and variance captures the extent to which group means differ from each other overall.

 **Significance Level:** 0.05

 We ran a permutation test with 1,000 repetitions.
 The observed variance of group means was **2.7043**, and the p-value was **< 0.001**.

-Since the p-value is less than 0.05, we **reject the null hypothesis**.
-There is strong evidence that the average number of preparation steps differs across calorie groups — higher-calorie recipes tend to require more steps to prepare.
+Since the p-value is less than our significance level of 0.05, we **reject the null hypothesis**.
+There is strong evidence that the average number of preparation steps is not the same across all calorie groups.
+However, all conclusions drawn here are based solely on the results of this hypothesis test and should not be interpreted as absolute.
+Since we are conducting a statistical test and not a randomized controlled trial, we cannot prove that either hypothesis is 100% true or false, nor can we conclude that calorie level directly causes a difference in the number of preparation steps.

 ## Framing a Prediction Problem